temporalio/documentation/docs/node/workflows.md

 <!--SNIPEND-->

 Callbacks are not particularly useful in Workflows because all meaningful asynchronous operations return Promises.
-In the rare case that user code utilizes callbacks, `CancellationScope.cancelRequested` can be used to subscribe to cancellation.
+In the rare case that user code utilizes callbacks and needs to handle cancellation, a callback can be used to consume the `CancellationScope.cancelRequested` `Promise`.

 <!--SNIPSTART nodejs-cancellation-scopes-with-callbacks-->
 <!--SNIPEND-->